rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 #### Step 5 - Setup webpack development server

 Webpack has its own development server.
-Lets setup that in ```webpack.config.js``` by adding the following.
+Let's setup that in ```webpack.config.js``` by adding the following.

 ```js
 var config = {